codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_parser.rst

         <h1>Welcome, User</h1>
     {endif}

-.. note:: In the background, conditionals are parsed using an **eval()**, so you must ensure that you take
+.. warning:: In the background, conditionals are parsed using an ``eval()``, so you must ensure that you take
     care with the user data that is used within conditionals, or you could open your application up to security risks.

 Escaping Data